 We’ve all been there.
-Walking into a McDonalds, supermarket and realising that the employees, the cashiers aren’t.
+Walking into a McDonalds, supermarket and realising that the employees and cashiers, aren’t.

 Many will agree that at first the automatic cashiers at supermarkets, or self-ordering panels at McDonald’s, are complicated to use.
 However, they’re mechanics become more familiar and with time we find ourselves to be grateful.
 Grateful because we don’t have to re-explain the order/interact with some “hopeless” employee or cashier.
 The concept sounds great from a consumer’s point of view.
 The process of ordering and checking out becomes way more efficient and less socially boring.
 But is it?